 8. Pierre Boulez

-Famous French composer Pierre Boulez was taught by both Olivier Messiaen and René Liebowitz, a student of Schoenberg’s who schooled him in twelve-tone technique.
+Up next, we have one of the most famous French composers, Pierre Boulez who was taught by both Olivier Messiaen and René Liebowitz, a student of Schoenberg’s who schooled him in twelve-tone technique.

 One of his major accomplishments was pioneering the idea of total serialism.